 We denote this as "flexing your financials."
-Review and double-check monthly and quarterly month-end closing results to see how the report compares to the company's growth goals and expectations.
+Flux analysis lets you review and double-check monthly and quarterly month-end closing results to see how the report compares to the company's growth goals and expectations.
 If something looks abnormal and needs tweaking, it may grow over the years.

 Treat these reports as if they are already for issuing.
 Double-check your reports once more and then deliver them to the executive teams for reviewing and analysis.

 The month-end close lets your teams track all your monthly business transactions.
 It is essential to ensure that your accounting data is as accurate and complete as possible.